ulf-rodened/remarkable-basil/content/flu-faq.md

 Suarez-Arroyo IJ, Rosario-Acevedo, R, & Aguilar-Perez A et al. (2013).*Anti-Tumor Effects of Ganoderma lucidum (Reishi) in Inflammatory Breast Cancer in In Vivo and In Vitro Models.*Available at:[http://dx.doi.org/10.1371/journal.pone.0057431.](http://dx.doi.org/10.1371/journal.pone.0057431)Accessed February 1, 2017

+## Can astragalus herb help the immune system?

+[Astragalus](https://www.webmd.com/heart/astragalus-root-heart-benefits-side-effects) is an herb.
+The root is used to make medicine.\
+\
+Astragalus is used for many conditions, but so far, there isn't enough scientific evidence to determine whether or not it is effective for any of them.\
+\
+Astragalus is taken by [mouth](https://www.webmd.com/oral-health/ss/slideshow-mouth-problems) for [hay fever](https://www.webmd.com/allergies/rhinitis), diabetes,[kidney disease](https://www.webmd.com/a-to-z-guides/understanding-kidney-disease-basic-information), and to strengthen and regulate the[immune system](https://www.webmd.com/cold-and-flu/immune-system-function).\
+\
+Some people use astragalus as a general tonic, to protect the [liver](https://www.webmd.com/digestive-disorders/picture-of-the-liver), and to fight bacteria and viruses.
+It is also used to prevent and reduce side effects associated with [cancer treatment](https://www.webmd.com/cancer/understanding-cancer-treatment).\
+\
+Astragalus is commonly used in combination with other herbs. \
+\
+There are several different species of astragalus.
+Some species contain a nerve toxin and have been linked to livestock poisonings.
+Some of these species include Astragalus lentiginosus, Astragalus mollissimus, and others.
+However, these species of astragalus are usually not found in[dietary supplements](https://www.webmd.com/vitamins-and-supplements/supplement-faq)used by humans.
+Most astragalus[supplements](https://www.webmd.com/vitamins-and-supplements/lifestyle-guide-11/default.htm)contain Astragalus membranaceus.

+### How does Astragalus work?

+Astragalus seems to stimulate and increase the immune system.

+References: Auyeung, K. & Han, Q. & Ko, J. (2016).
+Astragalus membranaceus: a review of its protection against inflammation and gastrointestinal cancers.
+The American Journal of Chinese  Medicine 44 (01): 1–22.
+142 Brush, J. et al. (2006).
+The effect of Echinacea purpurea, Astragalus membranaceus and Glycyrrhiza glabra on CD69 expression and immune cell activation in humans.
+Phyto therapy Research 20 (8): 687–695.
+143 Qin, Q. & Niu, J. & Wang, Z. & Xu, W. & Qiao, Z. & Gu, Y. (2012).
+Astragalus membranaceus extract activates immune response in macrophages via heparanase.
+Molecules (Basel, Switzerland) 17 (6): 7232–7240.
+144 Shan, H. & Zheng, X. & Li, M. (2019).
+The effects of Astragalus Membranaceus Active Extracts on Autophagy-related Diseases.
+International Journal of Molecular Sciences 20 (8): 1904.

 ### How can I strengthen my immune system?

 Your first line of defense is to[choose a healthy lifestyle](http://www.health.harvard.edu/healthbeat/six-ways-you-can-help-your-immune-system).
 Following general good-health guidelines is the single best step you can take toward naturally keeping your immune system strong and healthy.
 Every part of your body, including your immune system, functions better when protected from environmental assaults and bolstered by healthy-living strategies such as these: